zsolt-nagy/ProgramozasKarrier-Kihivas_2023September/README.md

 # ProgramozasKarrier-Kihivas_2023September

-I joined this year's challenge of Programozás Karrier, which is to build a clicker game.
+I joined this year's challenge of Programozás Karrier, which builds a clicker game.